 For this article, I am going to mostly dwell on three standards; Anker’s PowerIQ, Qualcomm’s Quick Charge and the USB-IF’s USB Power Delivery.

 Chinese company Anker is arguably the most popular mobile charging brand today and for a good reason; its products are top-notch quality and support a wide range of devices.
 Anker has developed a proprietary charging technology it calls PowerIQ that’s supported in a myriad of its products; from power banks to wall chargers to car chargers.
-The latest PowerIQ version is 3.0 announced in 2019 which delivers up to 100W through USB-C to C and USB-C to Lightning connector types.
+The latest PowerIQ version is 3.0 announced in 2019 which delivers up to 100W through USB-C to USB-C and USB-C to Lightning connector types.

 PowerIQ intelligently detects your device and charging cable and supplies the appropriate Voltage/Current suitable for it.
 With variable voltage, PowerIQ will deliver the right voltage/current combo appropriate for your device.
 Anker bills its technology as “Universally-compatible high speed charging technology” because it can charge phones, tablets, laptops devices.
 Anker’s PowerIQ products support iPhone, Samsung, Nokia, Huawei, Xiaomi, Tecno and virtually any product with Micro USB or USB-C charging ports.